2020-05-14

 print(f"{greeting}, python!")

-Notice that there is a variable .ONESHELL
+Notice that there is a variable .ONESHELL being set.
+Normally, make will

 evaluate each command in a separate shell meaning that, in this example,

-, as recommended by someone else whose last name begins with
+of your Makefile, as recommended by someone else whose last name begins with

-Davis-* and blogs about make
+Davis-* and blogs about make,

 causes multi-line code in the Make directive to be evaluated in a single call